pnp/cli-microsoft365/docs/manual/docs/cmd/graph/teams/teams-app-uninstall.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

 ## Remarks

-To uninstall an app from a Microsoft Teams team, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command, eg. `graph login`.

 The `appId` has to be the id the app instance installed in the Microsoft Teams team.
 Do not use the ID from the manifest of the zip app package or the id from the Microsoft Teams App Catalog.